 During the month of May, IMPACT will be highlighting USAID’s work in Global Health.
-From May 18-27 we will be focusing on an AIDS-Free Generation.
+This week we are focused on family planning.

 In too many places around the world, women lack the access to contraception or the decision-making ability to seek services.

 Eighty million unintended pregnancies were estimated to have occurred in developing countries last year.
 Of these, 63 million occurred among the 222 million women with an unmet need for modern contraception.And in sub-Saharan Africa, one in four women in is unable to decide when and how many children she will have.